beeware/beeware/docs/tutorial/tutorial-0.rst

 Tutorial 0 - Let's get set up!
 ==============================

+.. admonition:: Important note if you plan to use BeeWare to create an Android app.

+    The BeeWare project *has* tooling for Android.
+Unfortunately, due to some recent changes in the Android ecosystem, combined with some changes in Toga itself, means that our Android tooling is currently broken.
+We're working on it, and hope to have a solution in the very near future.

+    In the meantime, the Mobile part of this tutorial only works on iOS.

 Before we build our first BeeWare app, we have to make sure we've got all the prerequisites for running BeeWare.